 Reporting Process

 Suspected student misconduct falling within Student Conduct's jurisdiction should be reported in writing to the Office of Student Rights and Responsibilities.
 Reports should include the following, if known: the accused student's name and identifying information, the nature of the suspected violation, a description of the circumstances, including the date of the incident, names of witnesses, copies of supporting documents, and how to reach the reporting party.
-Report forms are available online or in the Office of Student Life.
+Report forms are available online or in the Office of Student Rights and Responsibilities.

 Jurisdiction